Events

 eventThe Battle of Karbala (680 CE / 61 AH) was a defining tragedy in Islamic history where Imam Hussain ibn Ali, the Prophet's grandson, and his small band of followers were massacred by the forces of Yazid ibn Muawiyah.
 This event crystallized the Sunni-Shia split and became central to Islamic religious consciousness, particularly in Shia tradition.

-eventThe Battle of Nahrawan (658 CE / 38 AH) was fought between Caliph Ali ibn Abi Talib and the Kharijites, a group that had defected from his army after the arbitration at Siffin.
-This battle marked the emergence of the Kharijite movement and led directly to Ali's assassination, profoundly shaping Islamic political and theological development.
+eventThe Battle of Nahrawan (658 CE / 38 AH) was fought between Caliph Ali ibn Abi Talib and the Kharijites after the breakdown that followed the arbitration at Siffin.
+It marked a serious internal crisis within the early Muslim community and had lasting consequences for Islamic political history.

-eventThe Battle of the Camel (656 CE / 36 AH) was the first major military confrontation between Muslims, fought near Basra between Caliph Ali ibn Abi Talib and forces led by Aisha, Talha, and Zubayr.
-This battle marked the beginning of the First Fitna and established tragic precedents for internal conflict within the Muslim community.
+eventThe Battle of the Camel (656 CE / 36 AH) was a painful conflict near Basra between Caliph Ali ibn Abi Talib and a group led by Aisha, Talha, and Zubayr during the unsettled period after Caliph Uthman's death.
+It is remembered as one of the earliest internal conflicts in Muslim history and as a moment that highlighted the need for justice, restraint, and unity.

-eventThe Battle of Uhud (625 CE) was the second major military engagement between the Muslim community of Medina and the Meccan Quraysh tribe, serving as a crucial test of faith, discipline, and resilience for the early Muslim community.
+eventThe Battle of Uhud (625 CE) was a major encounter between the Muslim community of Medina and the Quraysh of Mecca.
+It taught the early Muslim community lasting lessons about discipline, patience, and trust in Allah after a painful setback.

 Battle of Yarmouk: The Decisive Victory that Opened the Levant